New to Karate

 - Respect – The disciplined nature of Karate in a good organisation breeds respect, not only for the instructor at the front of the class but also a respect for your peers and more importantly increased self respect, as Karate will improve confidence, help develop social skills and also teach how to react in the face of adversity.
 We constantly reinforce the need to show courtesy and consideration to everyone in the dojo but also in every day life.

-- Self Defence – Karate is an effective self protection/defence art form and at Kings Cross Shotokan Karate Club we ensure that this is taught.
+- Self Defence – Karate is an effective self protection/defence art form and at Total Shotokan Karate Dojos we ensure that this is taught.
 However, we couple this with a strong anti-bulling message both to our kids classes but also among our adult members to ensure that what is being taught isn’t being used for the wrong reasons.

 - Health – We guarantee that by training in our classes, you will get stronger, more flexible, increased cardio vascular fitness and you will lose fat.
 It is also a get boost to mental health as it provides stress relief, improved self confidence and provides a new exciting social group.

 Karate’s forefathers developed a set of rules for Karate, known as the Dojo Kun, which stress the importance of the behavior that is both expected of, and developed by, those who train in Karate.
 See here for more information.

 At Total Shotokan Karate, especially in our kids classes, we do focus on these principles.
 We seek to develop good human beings who aim to perfect their own character and there we encourage and expect them to show integrity, honesty, loyalty, effort, hardwork, respect, courtesy, consideration and control of their behaviour.

 However, it is important to remember this quote from Yasuhiro Konishi (founder of Shindo Jinenryu Karate)

 “Karate aims to build character, improve human behavior, and cultivate modesty; it does not, however, guarantee it.”